-- 4. Construction of the NGT trolleybus route and stops through the area between the South Bank and Stourton via Hunslet Town Centre, including a 1,500 space (expandable to 2,300 spaces) park and ride facility at Stourton (AV81). - 5.
-A 1,000 space park and ride facility at Temple Green (AV91), off the A63, supported by an express bus service to the city centre and stops on the route to serve businesses. - 6.
+- 5. A 1,000 space bus based park and ride facility at Stourton is proposed (AV82). - 6.
+A 1,000 space park and ride facility at Temple Green (AV91), off the A63, supported by an express bus service to the city centre and stops on the route to serve businesses. - 7.
 Delivery of infrastructure needed to provide the following bus connections: - i.
 Orbital services between East Leeds communities, the LCREZ and Pontefract Road and into South Leeds communities. - ii.
 A service to link the Skelton Gate site. - iii.
-Improved bus services to Leeds Valley Park. - 7.
-An extension of the NGT trolleybus system to the LCREZ and eastern part of AVL subject to funding.
+Improved bus services to Leeds Valley Park.